jjkee/HW2-jjkee/hw2.md

 We will need to subset the data, selecting data matching the probe IDs identified in our previous differential expression test.

+From the paper:

+> To identify the genes that might be differentially expressed by macrophages of our subjects cohorts, we limited our analysis to the 977 poly(I·C)-responsive genes (1,146 probe sets).

 ```r
 # Select the appropriate subset of data for further analysis